Beach Club Duals: Formatting Options to Adopt Club vs Club Competition at the Junior Level

 April 16, 2019 | Categories: Events, Blog, Beach, Club Director, Coaching

-A fast-growing beach volleyball tournament format is the “Club vs. Club” or “School vs. School” format, generally referred to as a duel tournament.
+A fast-growing beach volleyball tournament format is the “Club vs. Club” or “School vs. School” format, generally referred to as a dual tournament.
 This is the format that made it practical for the NCAA to adopt beach volleyball.

 The idea is simple: each club brings a team of six players, broken up into three doubles teams.
 Terminologically, you could also say a club brings a squad of pairs (going forward, I’ll use squad and pairs).
 Just as with any tournament, you’d enter that squad into a pool, where the squad will be matched up against other squads from other clubs.
-Those matchups between two squads is referred to as a duel.
+Those matchups between two squads is referred to as a dual.

 Each pair is typically identified by their club and number or letter.
 For example, if my club was named “Lobsterbump”, my three pairs might be “Lobsterbump-1”, “Lobsterbump-2”, and “Lobsterbump-3”.

 Here’s where your planning has to get a little interesting.
 Ideally, you have enough courts to allocate each pool on three courts.
 So if you have 4 pools, you should have at least 12 courts.
 If you don’t, it’s not a huge deal.
 If you had, for example, 9 courts, it’d be no different than trying to run four pools on three courts, for example.
 But at the end of the day, the number of courts you’re going to want to use is a multiple of 3.